 If you’ve been too busy running your company, meeting the needs of your customers or just having too much fun on Facebook, you may have missed that marketing, as it used to be known, has changed.

 Gone are the days of highly-crafted, and excruciatingly scrutinized messages pushed at the highest frequency and lowest CPM to a proprietary universe of suspects and prospects.
-Visible victims of the marketing transformation that has taken place are expensive postal direct mail campaigns, yellow page ads and even local newspaper ads.
+Victims of the marketing transformation that has taken place include expensive postal direct-mail campaigns, yellow page ads, and even local newspaper ads.

 Recently, we had the opportunity to help one of our small business customers take advantage of some of the new methods of attracting prospects with the business objective of converting them to satisfied long term customers.
 Our strategy and a few tactics that delivered success are outlined here.

 Are you ready to LivFit?